Neolithic decline: Discoveries in Asia

-A similar site was found in China in 2011.
-The site Hamin Mangha in northeast China dates back to approximately 5000 years ago and features a small structure filled with almost 100 bodies.
-This could mean the location faced an outbreak that surpassed what the village could handle.
+A similar site was found in China in 2011; the site Hamin Mangha in northeast China dates back to approximately 5000 years ago and features a small structure filled with almost 100 bodies.
+Whilst there are several theories as what the reasons are for so many bodies in one location, such as a geological disaster or a ritual sacrifice, a plague is also considered as a hypothesis.
+In the case of the plague, despite being the weakest of the hypotheses, the placement of the bodies suggesting others carrying them in, alongside being intact before being burned, and the lack of artifacts alongside the bodies.
 Two other sites like these have been found in Northeast China: Miaozigou and Laijia, but archaeologists did not speculate as to the causal agent.